ahstn/ansible-dev-setup/README.md

 ### Requirements
 * [Ansible] (use bootstrap script if needed)

+### Platforms Supported
+Currently only CentOS 7 is tested, but it should also work on Debian & Ubuntu.
+In the future more distros will be tested for.

 ## Usage
 Once the playbook has been configured with your preferred roles and variables, the provision can be initiated by running the following command: